Chao-Xi/jxazurebook/docs/az104/3indentity.md

 * **Hybrid Azure AD Joined**

-Similar to AAD joined, however these device identities exist both onpremises and in the cloud.
+Similar to AAD joined, however these device identities exist both on premises and in the cloud.
 Supports Windows 7, 8.1, 10, and Server 2008 or late

 ### Conditional Access Policies